$\pi$VAE: a stochastic process prior for Bayesian deep learning with MCMC: Results

-Table~\ref{tbl:kink} compares \spiVAE on the \emph{Kin40K}~\cite{schwaighofer2003transductive} dataset to state-of-the-art full and approximate GPs, with results taken from \cite{wang2019exact}.
+Table~\ref{tbl:kink} compares \spiVAE on the \emph{Kin40K}~\citep{schwaighofer2003transductive} dataset to state-of-the-art full and approximate GPs, with results taken from \citep{wang2019exact}.
 The objective was to predict the distance of a robotic arm from the target given the position of all 8 links present on the robotic arm.
 In total we have 40,000 samples which are divided randomly into $\frac{2}{3}$ training samples and $\frac{1}{3}$ test samples.
-We train \spiVAE on $10^{7}$ functions drawn from an 8-D GP, observed at 200 locations, where each of the $8$ dimensions had values drawn uniformly from the range $(-2,2)$ and lengthscale varied between $10^{-3}$ and $10$.
+We train \spiVAE on $N = 10^{7}$ functions drawn from an 8-D GP, observed at $K=200$ locations, where each of the $8$ dimensions had values drawn uniformly from the range $(-2,2)$ and lengthscale varied between $10^{-3}$ and $10$.
 Once \spiVAE was trained on the prior function we use it to infer the posterior distribution for the training examples in \emph{Kin40K}.
 Table~\ref{tbl:kink} shows results for RMSE and negative log-likelihood (NLL) of \spiVAE against various GP methods on test samples.
-The full rank GP results reported in \cite{wang2019exact} are better than those from \spiVAE, but we are competitive, and far better than the approximate GP methods.
-We also note that the exact GP is based on maximum marginal likelihood while \spiVAE performs full Bayesian inference; all posterior checks were excellent showing calibration both in uncertainty and point estimates.
-For detailed diagnostics see Appendix.
+The full rank GP results reported in~\citep{wang2019exact} are better than those from \spiVAE, but we are competitive, and far better than the approximate GP methods.
+We also note that the exact GP is estimated via maximising the log marginal likelihood in closed form, while \spiVAE performs full Bayesian inference; all posterior checks yielded excellent convergence measured via $\hat{R}$ and effective samples sizes.
+Calibration was checked using posterior predictive intervals.
+For visual diagnostics see the Appendix.

 Finally, we apply \spiVAE to the task of reconstructing MNIST digits using a subset of pixels from each image.
 Similar to the earlier temperature prediction task, image completion can also be seen as a regression task in 2-D. The regression task is to predict the intensity of pixels given the pixel locations.
-We first train \spiVAE on full MNIST digits from a training dataset with latent dimensionality 40.
-As with previous examples, the decoder and encoder networks are made up of two layer neural network.
-The hidden units for encoder are 256 and 128 for first and second layer respectively, and the reverse for decoder.
+We first train neural processes on full MNIST digits from the training split of the dataset, whereas \spiVAE is trained on $N = 10^{6}$ functions drawn from a 2-D GP.
+The latent dimension of \spiVAE is set to be 40.
+As with previous examples, the decoder and encoder networks are made up of two layer neural networks.
+The hidden units for the encoder are 256 and 128 for the first and second layer respectively, and the reverse for decoder.